MontFerret/ferret/README.md

 ### Proxy

-By default, Ferret does not use any proxies.
-Partially, due to inability to force Chrome/Chromium (or any other Chrome Devtools Protocol compatible browser) to use a particular proxy.
-It should be done during a browser launch.
+By default, ```ferret``` does not attempt to use a proxy.
+This is due to an inability to CDP-compatible browsers to use an arbitrary proxy.
+If you need to use a proxy, it should be defined while launching the browser.

-But you can pass an address of a proxy server you want to use for static pages.
+However, if you are querying static pages, you can define a proxy while launching ``ferret``` from the CLI or from embedded applications.

-#### CLI
+#### CLI example

 ```sh
 ferret --proxy=http://localhost:8888 my-query.fql
 ```

-#### Code
+#### Embedded example

 ```go
 package main